-The inspiration of this poem and its birth occurred while sitting next to the Deschutes River in La Pine, Oregon, during Sukkot (the biblical Feast of Tabernacles) in 2018, while gazing admiringly at the mighty, towering ponderosa pine trees (Pinus ponderosa) that stand as sentinels gracing its banks.
-At the same time, the words of the First Psalm were floating around in the author’s mind.
+The inspiration of this poem and its birth occurred, while meditating next to the Deschutes River in La Pine, Oregon, during Sukkot (the biblical Feast of Tabernacles) in 2018, while gazing admiringly at the mighty, towering ponderosa pine trees (Pinus ponderosa) that stand as sentinels gracing its banks.
+At the same time, the words of the biblical First Psalm were floating around in the author’s mind.

 La Pinus1 ponderosa2 at De Falls3 River waters4;

 A weighty5 giant pondering6 heavenly matters.

 Basking now in heaven’s light at last.